justkeepmovingforward/SQLZOO-challenges/README.md

     WHERE teamid="POL" OR team1="POL" OR team2="POL"
     GROUP BY matchid,mdate

-#### 12. For every match where 'GER' scored, show matchid, match date and the number of goals scored by 'GER'
+#### 12. For every match where 'GER' scored, show matchid, match date and the number of goals scored by 'GER'.

+    SELECT matchid,mdate,COUNT(teamid)
+    FROM game JOIN goal ON matchid=id
+    WHERE teamid="GER"
+    GROUP BY matchid,mdate

 #### 13. List every match with the goals scored by each team as shown.